Gapva/SSPReleases/README.md

   - If you have a GUI File Explorer:
     - In Downloads, right click and extract the files like on Windows OR open the zip and extract it
   - If you don't have a GUI File Explorer:
+    - Download your game normally and `cd` to your Downloads folder (usually `cd ~/Downloads`
-    - Open your terminal and type: `mkdir SSP && unzip -r linux.zip` to make a SSP directory and unzip linux.zip to that directory (REMEMBER TO INSTALL THE UNZIP PACKAGE USING YOUR PACKAGE MANAGER!!!)
+    - Inside your downloads folder type: `mkdir SSP && unzip linux.zip -d SSP/` to make a SSP directory and unzip linux.zip to that directory (REMEMBER TO INSTALL THE UNZIP PACKAGE USING YOUR PACKAGE MANAGER!!!)

-### For Android Users:
+### For Android Users: <a href="#dl-main" id="dl-phone"/>

 - Download gles2 on older devices, or gles3 on newer devices
 - Install the apk on your phone

-### If you can't execute your game on Linux
+## If you can't execute your game on Linux <a href="#dl-trouble" id="dl-linuxfix"/>

 - Open your terminal and do the following:
 ```bash